golemfactory/golem-architecture/gaps/gap-draft_experimental_features/gap-draft_experimental_features.md

 `payment-platform` property didn't exist before, so we are not allowed to introduce it.

+##### Array members

+In case of arrays we don't want to introduce new property, because we would omit standard mechanisms that agents use for filtering Nodes.
+For example if we want to add experimental `"gpu"` capability, it is natural to add this property to existing array like this:
+`"golem.runtime.capabilities": ["inet", "vpn", "!exp:gpu"]`

 #### GSB protocols

 GSB allows to make RPC calls to other yagna daemons.
 Messages are sent to specific address